unfoldadmin/turbo/README.md

 ### Backend dependencies

-For dependency management in Django application we are using Poetry.
+For dependency management in Django application we are using `uv`.
 When starting the project through the `docker compose` command, it is checked for new dependencies as well.
 In the case they are not installed, docker will install them before running development server.

 - **[djangorestframework](https://github.com/encode/django-rest-framework)** - REST API support
 - **[djangorestframework-simplejwt](https://github.com/jazzband/djangorestframework-simplejwt)** - JWT auth for REST API